-Join William Joseph for an in-depth discussion in this video Legal requirements of document retention, part of The Fundamentals of Document Retention and Data Management.
+Join William Joseph for an in-depth discussion in this video Legal requirements of document retention, part of Learning Document Retention and Data Management.

 - So let's talk about the legal requirements that have implications for any document retention policy.
 First, there is right of the Federal Government to audit your tax returns.
 Similarly, each of the states has a similar right.
 There's also the Model Business Corporations Act, which most states have adopted in some form and has certain requirements for what documents corporations need to keep.
 There are other federal laws, such as employment laws that require that certain information be retained.

 And finally, there may be industry specific requirements for your particular industry that require that you maintain certain information.
 This last topic is not something covered in this video.
 Let's take the Federal Audit first.
 We all know of the general rule to keep tax records for seven years.
 But why seven years?
 Where did that rule come from?
 Well, it came from the fact that the IRS has the right to audit your tax returns for a period of three years after they're filed, but this period is extended to six years if the IRS determines you have omitted some income.

 Well, you may not know whether you omitted income or not until after the audit is concluded.
 So, the general rule is to keep tax records for seven years.
 That encompasses the entire six year audit period, plus an extra year to the extent that those documents become necessary.
 Similarly, each of the states have their own audit periods.
 I happen to live in the state of Oregon, and in Oregon, the Department of Revenue can audit your tax returns for a period of up to three years after they are filed.